This document applies to Vault Enterprise versions 1.6 - 1.8.

 »Resilience against region failure reference diagram

 In this scenario, the clusters are replicated to guard against a full region failure.
-There are three Performance Replica Vault clusters (clusters A, B, C) each with its own DR cluster (clusters D, E, F) in a different Region.
-Each cluster has its associated Consul cluster for storage backend.
+There is a primary cluster and two Performance Replica clusters (clusters A, B, and C), each with its own DR cluster (clusters A-DR, B-DR, and C-DR) in a remote region.

-This architecture allows for n-2 at the region level provided all secrets and secrets engines are replicated across all clusters.
-Failure of the full Region 1 would require the DR cluster F to be promoted.
-Once this was done the Vault solution would be fully functional with some loss of redundancy till the Region 1 was restored.
-Applications would not have to re-authenticate as the DR cluster for each failed cluster would contain all leases and tokens.
+This architecture provides n-2 redundancy at the region level provided all secrets and secrets engines are replicated across all clusters.
+Failure of Region 1 would require the DR cluster A-DR to be promoted.
+Once this was done the Vault solution would be fully functional with some loss of redundancy until Region 1 was restored.
+Applications would not have to re-authenticate because DR clusters replicate all leases and tokens from their source cluster.

 »Resilience against cluster failure reference diagram

-This solution has full resilience at a cluster level, but does not guard against region failure as the DR clusters for the Performance replicas are in the same region.
-There are certain use-cases where this is the preferred method where data cannot be replicated to other regions due to governance restrictions such as GDPR.
-Also some infrastructure frameworks may not have the ability to route application traffic to different Regions.
+This solution has full resilience at a cluster level, but does not guard against region failure as the DR clusters are in the same region as their source clusters.
+There are some use cases where this is the preferred method where data cannot be replicated to other regions due to governance restrictions such as GDPR.
+Also some infrastructure frameworks may not have the ability to route application traffic to different regions.